 The Research Design and Conduct Service (RDCS) South East Wales based in the Centre for Trials Research at Cardiff University is funded by Welsh Government through Health and Care Research Wales.
 The RDCS supports NHS and social care professionals to develop high quality research funding proposals.

 The service is hosted by the South East Wales Trials Unit (SEWTU) based at Cardiff University with specific support relating to health economics provided in conjunction with the Health Economics & Policy Research Unit (HEPRU) based at the University of South Wales.

-Our partner organisations are Cardiff and Vale University HB, Cwm Taf HB, Aneurin Bevan HB and Powys Teaching HB.
+Our partner organisations are Cardiff and Vale University HB, Cwm Taf UHB, Aneurin Bevan UHB, Velindre and Public Health Wales.